 - Suggested Readings for Confirmation–Confirmation on Pentecost must use the readings of the day

 - Sample Universal Prayer

-- Confirmation Record–must be returned to the Office for Parish Life following Confirmation with the Bishop or pastor
+- Diocesan Report–must be returned to the Office for Parish Life following Confirmation with the Bishop or pastor

 Adult Confirmation for Baptized Roman Catholic Adults

 Since Bishop Bambera has granted the faculty to pastors and sacramental ministers to confer the Sacrament of Confirmation in their own parishes, there is no longer a need for pastors and sacramental ministers to request the faculty to confirm a baptized Catholic adult.
 For this reason, the Adult Confirmation on Pentecost Sunday at the Cathedral of Saint Peter in Scranton has been discontinued.
 Although past practice in the Diocese of Scranton has been to confirm baptized Catholic adults at the Easter Vigil, it would be more suitable to have them receive Confirmation with the eighth grade students in your parish on Pentecost (see National Statues for the Catechumenate #26).

 The Sacrament of the Eucharist is the source and summit and life of the Catholic Church, as well as the sacrament of unity among Christ, its head, and his members.
 Through the invocation of the Holy Spirit and Christ’s words of Institution, bread and wine become the sacramental Body and Blood of Jesus Christ.
 This sacrament is seen as the culmination of the Sacraments of Initiation, although for various reasons the reception of Sacrament of Confirmation for the youth has been moved to the age of adolescence.
 Children who are baptized in the Catholic faith typically receive First Holy Communion around the age of reason (7 years old).